-- Contracts for construction are considered as similar to non-severable service contracts.
+- Contracts for construction are treated similarly to non-severable service contracts.
 Construction contracts may constitute a bona fide need of the fiscal year in which the contract is awarded even though performance is not completed until the following fiscal year.
 However, the requirement to enter into the contract must exist during the funds' period of availability.
 The contracting agency must intend for the contractor to begin work without delay. - 2.
 A determination of what constitutes a bona fide need of a particular year depends upon the facts and circumstances of a particular year (e.g. weather).
 Associate General Counsel Kepplinger, B-235086, Apr.
 24, 1991.
 In analyzing bona fide needs for construction contracts, the agency should consider the following factors: - a.
 Normal weather conditions.
 A project that cannot reasonably be expected to commence on-site performance before the onset of winter weather is not the bona fide need of the prior fiscal year. - b.
-The required delivery date. - c.
+The required delivery date.

+- c.
 The date the government intends to make facilities, sites, or tools available to the contractor for construction work. - d.
-The degree of actual control the government has over when the contractor may begin work.

-- (1) For example, suppose a barracks will not be available for renovation until 27 December 2019 because a brigade is deploying on 20 December and cannot be disrupted between 1 October and 20 December.
-If the normal lead-time for starting a renovation project of this type is 15 days, then the renovation is a bona fide need of FY 2020 and the contract should be awarded in FY 2020 using FY 2020 funds.
-Accordingly, use of FY 2019 funds under these facts violates the Bona Fide Needs Rule. - 3.
+The degree of actual control the government has over when the contractor may begin work. - (1) For example, suppose a barracks will not be available for renovation until 27 December 2022 because a brigade is deploying on 20 December 2022 and cannot be disrupted between 1 October and 20 December.
+If the normal lead-time for starting a renovation project of this type is 15 days, then the renovation is a bona fide need of FY 2023 and the contract should be awarded in FY 2023 using FY 2023 funds.
+Accordingly, use of FY 2022 funds under these facts violates the Bona Fide Needs Rule.
+Note: this assumes the construction project is properly funded under single-year O&M-type funds. - 3.
 The DoD FMR allows agencies to obligate current year appropriations for maintenance and repair projects even though contractor performance may not begin until the next fiscal year.
 The contract shall satisfy a bona fide need of the current year.
 DoD FMR, Vol. 3, Ch.
 8, para.
-080305. - a.
+3.5. - a.
 Work must begin before January 1 of the following calendar year. - b.
 To determine the commencement of work, the contracting officer should visually inspect the site or obtain documentary evidence that costs have been incurred or material ordered to allow performance of the contract. - H. Leases.
-Identical to the severable services exception, 10 U.S.C.
-2410a provides statutory authority to lease real or personal property, including the maintenance of such property (when contracted as part of the lease agreement) for up to 12 months with funds current at the time of contract award. - Example: The Securities and Exchange Commission (SEC) entered into a 10-year lease contract for the Constitution Center building in Washington, D.C., which it planned to use as its headquarters.
+Identical to the severable services exception, 10 U.S.C. § 3133 provides statutory authority to lease real or personal property, including the maintenance of such property (when contracted as part of the lease agreement) for up to 12 months with funds current at the time of contract award.

+1. Example: The Securities and Exchange Commission (SEC) entered into a 10-year lease contract for the Constitution Center building in Washington, D.C., which it planned to use as its headquarters.
 The entire lease was estimated to cost between \$371.7 million and \$454.4 million (based on the amount of space ultimately leased).
-This cost was between one third and one half of the SEC's entire annual appropriation for Salaries and Expenses (which included leases) of \$1.1 billion.
+This cost was between one-third and one-half of the SEC's entire annual appropriation for Salaries and Expenses (which included leases) of \$1.1 billion.
 Thus, the SEC intended to incrementally fund the lease over multiple years.
 GAO found that because this was a 10-year firm term lease, it was non-severable and should have been funded entirely at the time the lease was entered into.
-Securities and Exchange Commission Recording of Obligation for Multiple-Year Contract, B-322160 (2011).
+Securities and Exchange Commission - Recording of Obligation for Multiple-Year Contract, B-322160 (2011).